kylejtobin/rag_bot/README.md

   - The module allows for the incorporation of various libraries and APIs, enabling the agent to access and leverage external functionalities and data.

 - **Contextual Conversations:**
-  - Tools like `SerpAPI` and `DocumentSearch` enable the agent to access real-time, relevant information, allowing for more informed and context-aware conversations.
+  - Tools like `DuckDuckGoSearch` and `DocumentSearch` enable the agent to access real-time, relevant information, allowing for more informed and context-aware conversations.

 #### Included Tools:
-1. **SerpAPI Search Wrapper:**
+1. **DuckDuckGo Search Wrapper:**
-   - Conducts Google searches to retrieve real-time search results programmatically.
+   - Conducts DuckDuckGo searches to retrieve real-time search results programmatically.
    - Useful for obtaining current and relevant web information for user queries.

 2. **Document Searcher:**